orielsanchez/design-patterns/README.md

 ### 14. Compound

-The Compound Pattern is a pattern of patterns working together.
+The Compound Pattern combines two or more patterns into a solution that solves a recurring or general problem.